New Look (company)

 New Look is a British global fashion retailer with a chain of high street shops.
 It was founded in 1969.
 The chain sells womenswear, menswear, and clothing for teens.
 New Look was owned by private equity groups Apax Partners and Permira, and founder Tom Singh, until May 2015 when it was acquired by Brait SE (SA) for £780 million.

 History

 New Look was founded by Tom Singh in Taunton, Somerset, in 1969.
-Since then the company has expanded and previously operated across a chain of over 900 shops internationally, having opened in Ireland in 2003, Belgium in 2006, and also having had a presence in France, the Netherlands, Romania, Malta, Malaysia, South Korea, Singapore, Thailand, Indonesia, United Arab Emirates, China, Germany, Russia, Bahrain, Saudi Arabia, Azerbaijan and Poland, and having had a staff of over 18,000.
-The group had a turnover of £1,147 million in 2008 with profits of £180 million.
+Since then the company has expanded and previously operated across a chain of over 900 shops internationally, having opened in Ireland in 2003.